Eptwalabha/erlarg/README.md

     - another syntax
 - `definitions`: a map of all the parameters and custom type functions used in `syntax`

-> [!NOTE]
-> If your syntax is relatively simple, you can pass the syntax directly insted of the Spec.

 ### Syntax

 #### base types
 The parser will try to "consume" the arguments with the given types:
-- `int`: the parser will try to parse the string (will fail if arg isn't an `int`)
+- `int`: cast the argument into an int
-- `float`: same as int, but with float (will also fail if arg is an int)
+- `float`: cast the argument into a float (will cast int into float)
-- `number`: the parser will try to convert to int, if it fails, it will try to convert to float
+- `number`: cast the argument into an int.
+If it fails it will cast the argument into a float
 - `string`: returns the given argument
-- `binary`: convert into a the binary
+- `binary`: cast the argument into a binary list
-- `atom`: convert the arg to an atom
+- `atom`: cast the arg to an atom
 - `bool`: return the boolean value of the arg

 | syntax | arg | result | note |